iworks/iworks-pwa/readme.txt

 1. Click to install.
 1. Activate the plugin.
 1. A new menu `PWA` in `Settings` will appear in your Admin.
+1. A new location `PWA Shortcuts Menu` in `Display location` will appear in Appearance -> Menu.

 = 2.
 The easy way =
 1. Download the plugin (.zip file) on the right column of this page.